MikeCurleyCoosan/PFDA/PFDA_assignments/Risk/README.md

 ## 2.0 Use of this Project

-Why the project is useful
+This project is being used as a learning tool and in particular a look at Numpy and Random number generation.
+We look at sorting a array of random number, and how to whittle an array down to the required size.
+We also explore the Pandas Series which is based on the NumPy array.

 ----
-## 3.0 Get
+## 3.0 Get Started
 ----

 ### 3.1 To get stated with this project please follow these steps: